department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2024-05-medications-usability-testing-round3-AT/conversation-guide-sr-vc.md

-1. What would you do if you were expecting to refill a medication called Amlodipine?
-It starts with A like alpha, M like Mike, L like Lima, O like Oscar.
+1. What would you do if you were expecting to refill a medication called Atorvastatin?
+It starts with A like alpha, T like tango, O like Oscar, R like Romeo.

   - \[If they find it on the refill page\]
     - \[If they are seeing the renew section for the first time\] Let’s pause for just a moment.
 Can you tell me in your own words what this section is about?
-    - Back to Amlodipine.
+    - Back to Atorvastatin.
 We were expecting to refill it.
 What would you do next?

   - \[If they find it on the med list\]